 But that’s to be expected, because this is a Steven Seagal movie and we love ’em for it.
 Even the marketing-department of Warner Brothers knows that because this is what the DVD cover says on the back:

 When thugs try to take him out of the action, Taggert takes on another line of work.
 He’s in the butt-kicking business.
 Business is good.

 I wonder how many people actually read the backside of these covers because they always sound so corny.
 The cover of Under Siege 2, the Die Hard on a train film, closes it’s synopsis of the film with “All aboard!”.
 Somewhere out there, there is someone typing this shit down and laughing his ass of because he actually gets paid for it.
 Lucky him.

-I liked Fire Down Below, especially when having watched the entire collection of DTV’s Seagal made.
-Sure it isn’t as good as movies like both Under Sieges and it hasn’t got a high tempo as his early work like Hard To Kill and Out For Justice but he still performs wide angle action sequences instead of close up as we now always get, he runs and he actually seems to give a damn about this film and tries to act his way trough it.
-Sure, he does his whispering voice but he also gives passionate speeches with a raised voice.
-And I loved how one guy gets punched on his nose over and over again throughout the movie.
-It’s these little things you want from Seagal, and we only seem to get it when he really cares about his project.
-He cares about this one.
+I like Fire Down Below.
+Mostly because I watched the entire collection of Straight to video movies Seagal made since 2002.
+It isn’t as good as both Under Siege movies.
+It also hasn’t got the high tempo of his early work like Hard To Kill and Out For Justice.
+But he still performs wide angle action sequences instead of close up as he now always does.
+He runs and he actually seems to give a damn about this movie and tries to act his way trough it.
+It doesn’t feel like it’s just a quick paycheck for him.

 In terms of detail: I loved the running of that one guy getting punched on his nose over and over again.
 It’s these little things you want from Seagal, and we only seem to get them when he really cares about a project.
 He cares about this one.